intjelic/python-sfml/doc/sphinx/source/tutorials.rst

    rectangle = sf.Rectangle(position, size)

-This has been implemented like that because you may want to create a rectangle at any time and the variable you have in hand can be either four variables representing the top, the left, the width or two variables representing the position and the size.
-In both case you can create a rectangle in one line! ::
+This has been implemented as such because you may want to create a rectangle at any time and the variable you have in hand can either be four variables representing the top, the left, the width or two variables representing the position and the size.
+In both cases you can create a rectangle in one line! ::

    left, top, width, height = 5, 10, 150, 160